 Using Global Data Privacy Compliance to Maximize Marketing Performance

-Global Data Privacy
+Blog - Global Data Privacy

 We are in a new era of data privacy.
 Before the internet became a foundational part of everyday life for the majority of the global population, the definition of privacy was more straightforward.
 It was up to the consumer to choose what to share, when to share it, and with whom.
 But the internet complicated the way consumers share and receive information and in turn, how organizations manage and utilize this data responsibly.